jmaslak/format-scan-pdf/Readme.md

 which lists them.
 Normal users will not need to concern themselves with these dependencies, as they will be part of the image.

-# Prerequisites

-You will need Docker installed and working, and your user able to start Docker images.
-Normally, this requires your user in the `docker` group.

-# Building

-The `build.sh` will create a local docker image based on the included `Dockerfile`.

 # Executing

-Something along the lines of:
+Something along the lines of, without installing anything from this
+repo:
 ```
-docker run -it --user $(id -u):$(id -g) -v ~/pdf:/usr/pdf format-scan-pdf in.pdf out.pdf
+docker run -it --user $(id -u):$(id -g) -v ~/pdf:/usr/pdf jmaslak/format-scan-pdf in.pdf out.pdf
 ```

+This will download the image from Docker Hub (today images only exist for `Linux/amd64`).

 The `~/pdf` directory must already exist (you can name it something else, but whatever it is called, it needs to be passed to the Docker